-A urine P:C ratio test is indicated for screening patients for early renal disease, monitoring the course of renal disease, evaluating response to therapy and/or to determine renal disease progression.
-It may be used for evaluating pets with urinary abnormalities such as increased urine production, increased water consumptions, frequent urination or abnormal color to the urine.
+A urine P:C ratio test is indicated for screening dogs for early renal disease, monitoring the course of renal disease, evaluating response to therapy and/or to determine renal disease progression.
+It may be used for evaluating dogs with urinary abnormalities such as increased urine production, increased water consumptions, frequent urination or abnormal color to the urine.
 It may also be used to assess vague nonspecific signs of renal disease such as anorexia, dehydration, or vomiting.

-A urine P:C ratio test may be recommended in any geriatric pet or when indicated by the results of an X-ray, results of blood tests that indicate a problem with the urinary system or as a follow-up to physical examination when abnormalities are detected.
+A urine P:C ratio test may be recommended in any geriatric dog or when indicated by the results of an X-ray, results of blood tests that indicate a problem with the urinary system or as a follow-up to physical examination when abnormalities are detected.
 It also may be preformed on pets at risk for renal disease or that are on long-term medications that can have renal side effects.

 There is no real contraindication to performing this test.
 Even normal results help determine health or exclude certain diseases.

-What Does a Urine P:C Ratio Reveal?
+What Does a Urine P:C Ratio Reveal in Dogs?

 The urine P:C ratio test evaluates the urine for the presence of protein and creatinine that can be associated with early renal disease.